zh/banano-awesome/README.md

 ## Docker Images

 - [Official Banano node container](https://hub.docker.com/r/bananocoin/banano)
-- [bananominer](https://hub.docker.com/r/anzerr/bananominer) - Easier way to "mine" on a server with no GUI.
+- [bananominer](https://hub.docker.com/r/anzerr/bananominer) - easier way to "mine" on a server with no GUI.
 - [BoomPoW docker image](https://hub.docker.com/r/bananocoin/boompow)
-- [Another BoomPoW client image](https://hub.docker.com/r/pbuyle/bpow-client) - Requires running a `nano-work-server` in another container or the host.
+- [Another BoomPoW client image](https://hub.docker.com/r/pbuyle/bpow-client) - requires running a `nano-work-server` in another container or the host.
-- [nano-work-server image](https://hub.docker.com/r/pbuyle/nano-work-server) - With support for Nvidia GPU on Linux (using the `nvidia` tag).
+- [nano-work-server image](https://hub.docker.com/r/pbuyle/nano-work-server) - with support for Nvidia GPU on Linux (using the `nvidia` tag).
+- [Banano Node Docker](https://github.com/amamel/banano-node-docker) - setup a fully automated Banano cryptocurrency node as part of a dockerized stack with fast-syncing and easy SSL support.

 ## Projects

-- [banano-vanity](https://github.com/BananoCoin/banano-vanity) - Generate a Banano address with a prefix of your choice.
+- [banano-vanity](https://github.com/BananoCoin/banano-vanity) - generate a Banano address with a prefix of your choice.
 - [banano-cam](https://github.com/BananoCoin/banano-cam) - A no-sound camera, where any user can tip any other user.
 - [bananominer-watch](https://github.com/andrecrjr/bananominer-watch) - Chrome Browser Extension that shows you all the stats about your Folding@HOME contributions to the [Banano team](https://stats.foldingathome.org/team/234980).
 - [BANANO - MonKey business card](https://github.com/ngc-corp/monKey-business-card) - Generates a business card with monkey from your banano address.
 - [blue-app-banano](https://github.com/coranos/blue-app-banano) - community edition of the Ledger Nano S app for the banano Cryptocoin (*seems a little old*).
-- [banano-pay-button](https://github.com/zh/banano-pay-button) - Easy to implement Banano currency payments via QR code.
+- [banano-pay-button](https://github.com/zh/banano-pay-button) - aasy to implement Banano currency payments via QR code.
-- [BOOMPoW Stats](https://bpowstats.netlify.app/) - Shows Bpow stats for a given BAN address.
+- [BOOMPoW Stats](https://bpowstats.netlify.app/) - shows Bpow stats for a given BAN address.
-- [VanityAddrGen](https://github.com/alexanderdna/VanityAddrGen) - Generate a BANANO address with a prefix or suffix of your choice using CPU and GPU.
-- [JungleTV](https://github.com/tnyim/jungletv) - Repo of the JungleTV project.
+- [JungleTV](https://github.com/tnyim/jungletv) - repo of the JungleTV project.
-- [legion-van](https://github.com/steampoweredtaco/legion-van) - Generate a Banano address with a monKey of your choice in a terminal.
+- [legion-van](https://github.com/steampoweredtaco/legion-van) - generate a Banano address with a monKey of your choice in a terminal.
+- [nanners.cc](https://nanners.cc/) - bananominer × folding@home statistics report - featuring previous payouts, pending points and work units, csv export and more!
+- [VanityAddrGen](https://github.com/alexanderdna/VanityAddrGen) - generate a BANANO address with a prefix or suffix of your choice using CPU and GPU.
-- [Vanity MonKey Generator](https://github.com/altugbakan/vanity-monkey-generator) - Generate a Banano address with a monKey of your choice.
+- [Vanity MonKey Generator](https://github.com/altugbakan/vanity-monkey-generator) - generate a Banano address with a monKey of your choice.

 ## Articles